Enhanced Quasiparticle Relaxation in a Superconductor via the Proximity Effect

+For the control device, we can fit the data in Fig. \ref{fig:LengthComp}a to Eq. \ref{eq:HublerModelNorm} to obtain an estimate of $\lambda_{Q^*}$.
+This is shown in Fig. \ref{fig:LambdaQStar} for different values of $V_A$.
+We obtain charge imbalance lengths between 4 and \SI{4.5}{\micro\meter} for the control device.
+For the bilayer device, due to the greatly reduced charge imbalance signal, it is not possible to reliably extract $\lambda_{Q^*}$ with the same method.
+However, assuming the exponential dependence in Eq. \ref{eq:HublerModelNorm}, comparing the magnitudes of the signals of the control and bilayer devices at $L=\SI{2}{\micro\meter}$, and knowing the value of $\lambda_{Q^*}$ for the control device, we can estimate that $\lambda_{Q^*}$ in the bilayer device is approximately \SI{1.3}{\micro \meter} or less.

-When taken together with the proximity effect evidenced by the suppression of $T_c$ and $\Delta$, the near total lack of quasiparticle conductivity clearly demonstrates that the introduction of a simple proximitized Cu layer to an Al superconducting wire can cause dramatic enhancement of the relaxation of quasiparticles and their charge imbalance.
+The drastic reduction of the charge imbalance signal in the bilayer device clearly demonstrates that the introduction of a simple proximitized Cu layer to an Al superconducting wire can cause dramatic enhancement of the relaxation of quasiparticles and their charge imbalance.
 At the same time, the bilayer remains robustly superconducting at base temperature.
-We can understand this effect by considering the role of both layers in quasiparticle relaxation.
+We can understand this effect by considering the role of both layers in quasiparticle energy relaxation.